abrcheng/SharePointOnlineQuickAssist/KBs/UAP/SyncPhotoFromADToSPO/ReadMe.md

 Please note the above script is based on the result of command “Get-AzureADUserThumbnailPhoto -ObjectId $user”, if that command can’t get the photo from AAD, then the script will can’t sync it either.

-If there is a error message as below, but the photo can be got by by Graph API, then please use **SyncPhotoFromAADToSPOByGraphAPI.ps1**,
+If there is a error message as below, but the photo can be got by by Graph API, then please use **SyncPhotoFromAADToSPOByGraphAPI.ps1** with same parameters,
 	Get-AzureADUserThumbnailPhoto : Error occurred while executing GetAzureADUserThumbnailPhoto
 	Code: Request_ResourceNotFound
 	Message: Resource 'thumbnailPhoto' does not exist or one of its queried reference-property objects are not